theverymistergames/unity-common/Scenes/README.md

 ## Scene shortcut

-Allows to select a scene from a drowdown popup menu near the main toolbar.
+Allows to select a scene from a drowdown menu near the main toolbar.
 To display new created scene in this menu, `ScenesStorage` needs to be refreshed.
 Refresh can be performed via menu `MisterGames/Tools/Refresh Scenes Storage` or `Refresh Scenes` button in the inspector of `Data/Resources/ScenesStorage.asset`.

 https://user-images.githubusercontent.com/109593086/208106228-cf0a1c8c-96b6-4f9c-8481-041bee44b29e.mp4